OpenZeppelin/cairo-contracts/docs/Account.md

 Where:

 - `sender` is the Account contract address.
 It is included to prevent transaction replays in case there's another Account contract controlled by the same public keys.
-- `to` address of the target contract of the message
+- `to` is the address of the target contract of the message
 - `selector` is the selector of the function to be called on the target contract
 - `calldata` is an array representing the function parameters
 - `nonce` is an unique identifier of this message to prevent transaction replays.
 Current implementation requires nonces to be incremental.